top of page

 BRUCEJACK MINE

-The Brucejack mine has had three work-related fatalities since its opening in 2017.
-In 2021, five million tons of rock and ice fell from the Canoe Glacier, just 4 miles from the mine, raising concerns about the viability of safely mining in the region.
+In 2021, five million tons of rock and ice fell from the Canoe Glacier, just 4 miles from the mine, raising concerns about the geologically unstable region's suitability for mining operations.

-At 784 feet high, the tailings dam wall for KSM will be higher than the average New York City skyscraper, and the tailings pond will hold 27 times more waste than was held in the Mount Polley tailings dam.
-Once built, it will become the largest gold-copper mine in the world.
+At 784 feet high, its tailings dam will be higher than the average New York City skyscraper.
+If built, the KSM would become the largest gold-copper mine in the world as measured by resource size.

 THE TULSEQUAH CHIEF MINE